Comparison of IP Cameras and Analog Cameras

 Here are the reasons to consider IP camera systems.

 I think the much higher resolution makes the best case for using an IP camera system.
 Higher resolution means you can see a much wider area with the same detail.
-For example if you need to see 50 pixels per foot (so you can identify a license plate number), you can see an area that’s about 12 feet wide (3.6 m) with an analog camera (with VGA resolution), but you can see an area that’s about 70 feet wide (21.3m) using a 10 megapixel camera.
-This means you can actually save money by using less cameras to see the wider area.
+For example, if you need to see 50 pixels per foot (so you can identify a license plate number), you can see an area that’s about 12 feet wide (3.6 m) with an analog camera (with VGA resolution), but you can see an area that’s about 70 feet wide (21.3m) using a 10-megapixel camera.
+This means you can actually save money by using fewer cameras to see the wider area.
 Of course, this also allows you to get a much better view of the area.
-For example you can see many more cars in a parking lot and still read their license plates.
+For example, you can see many more cars in a parking lot and still read their license plates.

 Network Attached Cameras make it Easy to Self-install

 Because IP cameras use the same network connections as computers, they can easily be attached to the existing Ethernet network.
 They can use the network infrastructure already in place, which dramatically reduces the complexity and cost of wiring.
 Most new IP cameras are powered using power provided over the Ethernet cable.
 This is called PoE and is available in many network switches.
 If the network switch doesn’t provide PoE then you can also add a separate PoE power injector (or midspan).
 This means you only need to run a single CAT 5 or CAT 6 network cable to the camera.

 Even outdoor cameras can use PoE for power, but they will sometimes use high power PoE so the optional heater can be powered.

 Because IP cameras are so much easier to install, the IT departments of many organizations have taken over the role that was usually provided by a security person.